Murray Hall (politician)

-Murray H. Hall (1841 − January 16, 1901) was a New York City bail bondsman and Tammany Hall politician who became famous on his death in 1901, when it was revealed that he was assigned female at birth.
+Murray H. Hall (1841 − January 16, 1901) was a New York City bail bondsman and Tammany Hall politician who became famous on his death in 1901 when it was revealed that he was a transgender man.

-Born in Govan, Scotland as Mary Anderson, Hall reportedly migrated to America after being reported to the police by his first wife and lived as a man for nearly 25 years, able to vote and to work as a politician at a time when women were denied such rights.
+Born in Govan, Scotland, he began wearing male attire and using the name "John Anderson" aged 16.
+Hall reportedly migrated to America after being reported to the police by his first wife and lived as a man for nearly 25 years, able to vote and to work as a politician at a time when women were denied such rights.
 He also ran a commercial "intelligence office."
 At the time of his death, he resided with his second wife and their adopted daughter.
-His gender presentation had been a secret even to his own daughter and friends, whom continued to respect his expression after death.
+His biological sex had been a secret even to his own daughter and friends, who continued to respect his expression after death.
 After his death, an aide to a state senator remarked "If he was a woman he ought to have been born a man, for he lived and looked like one."